JoynaSingh25/ZombieApocalypse2/README.md

-# ZombieApocalypse2
+# ZombieApocalypse2🧟‍
-Drop the supplies in the Red Zone
+Drop the supplies in the Red Zone🟥